12 best Grass-type Pokemon ranked: Kartana, Venusaur, Roserade & more

-The world of Pokemon is full of powerful and elegant Grass-type creatures, but not all of them are worthy of a spot on your dream team, so here’s a ranked list of the 12 best Grass-type Pokemon you need to be looking out for.
+The world of Pokemon is full of powerful and elegant creatures, but not all of them are worthy of a spot on your dream team, so here’s a ranked list of the 12 best Grass-type Pokemon you need to be looking out for.

 Grass-types are one of the most common typings you’ll come across in any Pokemon journey, just falling behind Water-types.
 While this does mean trainers have plenty to choose from in-game, it also means it’s far more difficult to figure out which one is best.

 There are plenty of reasons you should have a powerful Grass-type on your team: They’re strong against Water, Ground, and Normal-types – which you’ll often come across in battle – and many of them are able to learn self-healing and poison attacks, both of which can turn the tide in battle.

 To help you decide which Grass-types to add to your roster, we’ve rounded up the best of the bunch based on everything from stat distribution, potential move pools, abilities, and how they actually play in battle.
 These green ‘mon are a cut above the rest.

 As a pure Grass-type, Leafeon does have slightly more weaknesses than the types it’s strongest against.
 While it also may not be the strongest of Eevee’s evolutions, can make for a good temporary addition to a Trainer’s team while out hunting for a stronger Grass-type or a dual-typed ‘mon to switch it out with.